hunter-teacher-cert/cohort-3-summer-work-A-Ufret/methods/06_scaffold_solution.md

 ![repeat](repeat.png)

 b) Intermediate: Students will select several scratch blocks that will demonstrate a loop in the story.
 They would be given additional blocks that would be optional additions to demonstrate the loop, in addition to blocks would not be appropriate.
 Solution: Students would be able to identify and discard blocks that would be inappropriate.
 Then, they would put the remaining blocks in order and explain how the program would demonstrate the loop in the story.
-They would have the main section: Solution: Students will put the when green flag clicked on top, then put the say/start sound block inside the repeat block.
+They would have the main section: Students will put the when green flag clicked on top, then put the say/start sound block inside the repeat block.
 They will have the say/start sound block, include the part of the text that is repeated in the text.
-They may have additional features such as costumes/sprites for the chair, bed with the different sizes.
+They may have additional features such as costumes/sprites for the chair, bed with the different sizes (with change-size block)
 They would use this plan to complete the project on https://scratch.mit.edu, then run/debug as necessary.
 ![change-size-by](change-size-by.png)
 ![start-sound@4x](start-sound@4x.png)